literandltx/ACash/README.md

 | 10 in 200          | 0.0668                        | 39.91                   |
 | 10 in 500          | 0.1332                        | 53.49                   |
 | 10 in 1000         | 1.7310                        | 62.42                   |

+### What to do next
+Implement full verification for generated multiproof in TS (off-chain to proof correctness itself) and/or in Circom for full usage in ZKP env, like butch of payments.